Malhar-06/api.serversup.xyz/README.md

     git clone https://github.com/your-username/hello-world-project.git
     ```

-3. **Create a New Branch**: Create a new branch named as your user ID for your contributions.
+3. **Create a New Branch**: To contribute, create a new branch with your user ID as the branch name.
+Follow the convention of prefixing the branch name with 'feature' to help organize branches effectively.

     ```bash
-    git checkout -b <your-branch>
+    git checkout -b feature/<your-branch>
     ```

 4. **Create your Hello World Application**: You can refer other applications code to create your own application which will give same output as other applications are giving it also includes applications response time.

 5. **Add Your Hello World Application**: Add your "Hello World" applocation in the framework of your choice.
 You need to create a new directory for your application in the ```HelloApps``` directory.